christopher-noble/ClimateCast/README.md

 3. Install dependencies:
  `npm install`

-4. Load the `.env` file sent via email into the root directory of the app.
-This file contains essential environment variables required for the app to run correctly.
+4. Load the `.env.local` file sent via email into the root directory of the app.
+This file contains essential environment variables required for WeatherAPI.com.

 ### Running the Application